COVID-19 still scaring some trick-or-treaters

-LACKAWANNA COUNTY, Pa. — Covid is still affecting Halloween fun but in a different way this year.
+LACKAWANNA COUNTY, Pa. — COVID-19 is still affecting Halloween fun but in a different way this year.

 At Taney's Costume Shop in Scranton, essentials for the holiday have been in short supply.